 What is a Ductless Mini Split Air Conditioner?

-The main difference between a ductless air conditioning and central air conditioning system is that central AC pumps cooled air into the home via ducts in your walls or attic.
+The main difference between ductless mini split AC units and central air conditioning systems is that central AC pumps cooled and heated air into your home through vents and ducts in your walls or attic.
 Because the air has to travel through your ducts before it’s cooled, some of the air is lost in the unconditioned areas of your home.
 This results in a less efficient system overall, which can result in higher utility bills.
 However, central air conditioning can stand up to much colder temperatures, but central AC unit installation costs are usually more expensive.